DavAug/chi/docs/source/getting_started/quick_overview.rst

     -8.096007012665059

-For details on how to define a :class:`chi.LogPosterior` and many other details concerning log-posteriors in chi, we refer to section :doc:`log_posterior`.
+For details on how to define a :class:`chi.LogPosterior` and many other details concerning log-posteriors in Chi, we refer to section :doc:`log_posterior`.

 While the :class:`chi.LogPosterior` allows us to evaluate the log-posterior